 In natural language programming a stemmer will remove affixes from a word leaving only the stem.
 NLTK comes with a number of in-built stemmers.
 Comparison of the standard stemmers:

-The Porter and Snowball stemmers generate the same result but Porter is for English only.
-The Lancaster stemmer produces very different results.
+The Porter and Snowball stemmers generate the same result the Lancaster stemmer produces very different results.

 Lemmatization is simmilar to stemming except it always generates a valid word rather than a stem.
 For example: